jennayuann/LendMIT/design/concepts/Comprehensive Design File.md

 The result is a simpler flow where the same concept manages users’ credentials, their verification codes, and their status transitions (`UNVERIFIED → VERIFIED → DEACTIVATED`).
 - **UserAuthentication** — manages user credentials, verification codes, and lifecycle states.

-### **Posting → split into Resource, ResourceStatus, and TimeBoundedResource**
+### **Posting → split into Resource, ResourceIntent, ResourceStatus, and TimeBoundedResource**
-The old `Posting` concept was the biggest issue—it handled too much at once: user ownership, descriptive data, timing, and lifecycle rules.
+The old `Posting` concept was the biggest issue—it handled too much at once: user ownership, intent, descriptive data, timing, and lifecycle rules.
 It wasn’t general enough to apply outside the lending/borrowing scenario.
 I decomposed it into three separate, reusable concepts:

 - **Resource** — represents any ownable entity with name, category, and description.

+- **ResourceIntent** — captures what the intent of a resource is.

 - **ResourceStatus** — manages lifecycle transitions between states.